umrover/mrover-esw/docs/getting-started/stm32cube/index.md

   installers register their own `.app` bundles, so CubeMX, CubeProgrammer and CubeIDE appear in Launchpad on their own.

+ST packages its macOS tools inconsistently: each download may arrive as a `.zip`, a `.tar.gz`, a `.tar.gz` wrapped in a `.zip`, or a `.dmg` wrapped in a `.zip`.
+Bootstrap takes whatever the download page gives you, so do not unpack or convert anything first.
+It unpacks one level of nesting, then installs by what it finds rather than by filename:

+- **`.pkg`**: installed non-interactively with `installer`.
-ST ships its macOS tools as either a `.pkg` or a `.app` installer depending on the tool and release.
-Bootstrap detects which one an archive contains rather than matching filenames: `.pkg` files are installed non-interactively with `installer`, and a `.app` opens a window for you to click through, exactly like the Linux CubeMX and CubeProgrammer installers.
+- **`.app`**: opened with `open -W`, so a window appears for you to click through, exactly like the Linux CubeMX and CubeProgrammer installers.
+- **`.dmg`**: mounted with `hdiutil`, and the `.pkg` inside is installed or the `.app` inside is copied to `/Applications`.
+The image is unmounted again whether or not the install succeeded.
+  CubeIDE is normally the one that arrives this way.

 !!! warning
     The macOS support is newer and has far less mileage than the Ubuntu path.
 If an